-EDF’s Sam Parry said, “History will show that at a crucial time for American to show moral, global leadership to confront climate change, our President did not.”
+EDF’s Sam Parry said, “History will show that at a crucial time for America to show moral, global leadership to confront climate change, our President did not.”

 As reported by Bloomberg, group of America’s biggest CEO’s sent a letter to Trump urging him to adhere to the agreement as part of his “America First” slogan.
 Twenty-five companies, including Intel Corp., Microsoft Corp. and PG&E Corp., signed on to a letter.

-“760 and counting corporations have asked the Trump presidency to not withdraw from the Paris agreement, to stay in the agreement, to stay the course of decarbonisation,” Figueres, told Channel4 News.
+“760 and counting corporations have asked the Trump presidency to not withdraw from the Paris agreement, to stay in the agreement, to stay the course of decarbonization,” Figueres, told Channel4 News.

 Travis Nichols, a spokesman for Greenpeace USA said, “these companies are on the right side of history.”

 Even the big oil companies (BP, Shell, Exxon, ConocoPhillips, Eni, Total, and Statoil) all urged Trump to stick with the deal.
 After the announcement, there was a chorus of resistance from business leaders.
 This includes Apple, Google, Disney, Tesla, General Electric.